administer-org/documentation/v2/server/helpers/bootstrap.md

 # BootstrapGame

-Tools for managing a game's first run.
+Tools for managing a game's first run and setting up Administer.

 ## `BootstrapGame`